 Codas can be classified into several types according to the number and temporal pattern of the clicks they contain.
 Coda repertoires are unique for different sperm whale social units, which typically consist of adult females, calves and juveniles.
-Coda repertoires have been referred to as dialects and can be assigned to a vocal clan, a larger type of social group that has been used to define sperm whale population structure (Rendell and Whitehead 2005; Marcoux et. al. 2006).
-The sperm whale clan consists of sets of sperm whale social units that use the same dialect.
+Coda repertoires have been referred to as 'dialects' and can be assigned to a 'vocal clan,' a larger type of social group that has been used to define sperm whale population structure (Rendell and Whitehead 2005; Marcoux et. al. 2006).
+The sperm whale 'clan' consists of sets of sperm whale social units that use the same 'dialect.'
 Rendell and Whitehead (2003a) identified five vocal clans across the eastern Tropical Pacific (ETP) and South Pacific Oceans.
-Their research indicates that the three dominant vocal clans in the ETP and South Pacific are the regular, '+1 and short clans which are defined by the predominant coda type (i.e., the most frequently occurring type of coda) represented in the repertoire.
-Rendell and Whitehead (2003b) statistically established that a vocal clan can produce a variety of coda types, but that the most commonly occurring coda type (e.g., regular type) determined clan association despite the group's location.
-Regular coda types consist of 5, 7 or 8 equally spaced clicks, +1 coda types consists of codas with an extended last interval (e.g. 5+1, 6+1, etc.), and short coda types consist of 3 or 4 clicks that exhibit variable patterns, such as regularly spaced or 1-3 extended interval clicks (e.g., 4R, 4+1+1).
-The regular clan is the most commonly encountered clan off the Galápagos Islands, although it has also been documented off of northern Chile and the coast of Ecuador.
-The +1 clan has only been documented within the offshore waters of Ecuador and off the Galápagos Islands.
-Weilgart and Whitehead (1997) observed that of the three clan groups, the less frequently encountered short clan has the greatest geographic distribution, ranging from the central to the eastern South Pacific Ocean, and encompassing the region from the Galapagos Island to Easter Island and Christmas Island.
+Their research indicates that the three dominant vocal clans in the ETP and South Pacific are the 'regular,' '+1' and 'short' clans which are defined by the predominant coda type (i.e. the most frequently occurring type of coda) represented in the repertoire.
+Rendell and Whitehead (2003b) statistically established that a vocal clan can produce a variety of coda types, but that the most commonly occurring coda type (e.g. 'regular' type) determined clan association despite the group's location.
+'Regular' coda types consists of 5, 7 or 8 equally spaced clicks, '+1' coda types consists of codas with an extended last interval (e.g. 5+1, 6+1, etc.), and 'short' coda types consist of 3 or 4 clicks that exhibit variable patterns, such as regularly spaced or 1-3 extended last interval clicks (e.g. '4R,' '4+1+1').
+The 'regular' clan is the most commonly encountered clan off the Galápagos Islands, although it has also been documented off of northern Chile and the coast of Ecuador.
+The '+1' clan has only been documented within the offshore waters of Ecuador and off the Galápagos Islands.
+Weilgart and Whitehead (1997) observed that of the three clan groups, the less frequently encountered 'short clan' has the greatest geographic distribution, ranging from the central to the eastern South Pacific Ocean, and encompassing the region from the Galapagos Island to Easter Island and Christmas Island.

-The Northern Mariana Islands were once well-known year-round whaling grounds for sperm whales, as evidenced by whale catches from 1750 to the early 1900s (Townsend 1935).
+The Northern Mariana Islands were once well-known year-round whaling grounds for sperm whales, as evidenced by whale catches from 1750 to the early 1900's (Townsend 1935).
 Since then, there has been very limited information about sperm whale occurrence in this region (reviewed in DoN 2005).
-An extensive 3-month line transect survey of a large (584,800 km) study area centered on the Mariana Islands (MISTCS) was conducted in winter/spring of 2007 (DoN 2007).
+An extensive 3-month line transect survey of a large (584,800 km2) study area centered on the Mariana Islands (MISTCS) was conducted in winter/spring of 2007 (DoN 2007).
 During this survey, 23 sperm whale groups were visually observed and group sizes were estimated (Fulling et al. 2011).
-Of these, 11 groups were used for estimating density (1.23/1,000 km) and abundance (705) (Fulling et. al. 2011).
-Unfortunately, the uncertainty associated with the estimate was relatively high (CV = 0.604), primarily due to the high uncertainty associated with the group size estimate component (CV = 0.402) of the density estimation formula.
-During the same cruise, more than 60 unique acoustic encounters of sperm whales were reported during real-time monitoring at sea.
+Of these, 11 groups were used for estimating density (1.23/1,000 km2) and abundance (705) (Fulling et. al. 2011).
+Unfortunately, the uncertainty associated with the estimate was relatively high (CV = 0.604), primarily due to the high uncertainty associated with the group size estimate component (CV =0.402) of the density estimation formula.
+During the same cruise, more than 60 'unique acoustic encounters' of sperm whales were reported during real-time monitoring at sea.
 Unique acoustic encounters are used as an approximation for independent groups encountered (DoN 2007).